silecs/moodle-local-resourcenotif/README.md

 # Installation trick

-This plugin contains the code for the plugin, but you need to slightly edit the core Moodle code to insert the Notification entry in the edit menu.
-The target file is course/lib.php You can edit it by applying the patch file "course-lib.php" with the patch command (unix) or by hand.
+This plugin contains the code for the plugin and must be installed under moodle/local/, but you need to slightly edit the core Moodle code to insert the Notification entry in the edit menu.
+The target file is course/lib.php You can edit it by applying the patch file "course-lib.patch" with the patch command (unix) or by hand.
 In the latter case, you simply need no add the lines which are prefixed by a '+' sign.

+This plugin was sponsored by Université Paris 1 Panthéon-Sorbonne, France, as part of a heavily customised Moodle instance.